opencv/opencv/modules/features2d/doc/common_interfaces_of_generic_descriptor_matchers.rst

 between different algorithms solving the same problem.
 This section is devoted to matching descriptors that cannot be represented as vectors in a multidimensional space. ``GenericDescriptorMatcher`` is a more generic interface for descriptors.
 It does not make any assumptions about descriptor representation.
-Every descriptor with the :cpp:class:`DescriptorExtractor` interface has a wrapper with the ``GenericDescriptorMatcher`` interface (see :cpp:class:`VectorDescriptorMatcher` ).
+Every descriptor with the :ocv:class:`DescriptorExtractor` interface has a wrapper with the ``GenericDescriptorMatcher`` interface (see :ocv:class:`VectorDescriptorMatcher` ).
 There are descriptors such as the One-way descriptor and Ferns that have the ``GenericDescriptorMatcher`` interface implemented but do not support ``DescriptorExtractor``.

 .. index:: GenericDescriptorMatcher

 GenericDescriptorMatcher
 ------------------------
-.. cpp:class:: GenericDescriptorMatcher
+.. ocv:class:: GenericDescriptorMatcher

 Abstract interface for extracting and matching a keypoint descriptor.
 There are also :ref:`DescriptorExtractor` and :ref:`DescriptorMatcher` for these purposes but their interfaces are intended for descriptors represented as vectors in a multidimensional space. ``GenericDescriptorMatcher`` is a more generic interface for descriptors. :ref:`DescriptorMatcher` and ``GenericDescriptorMatcher`` have two groups of match methods: for matching keypoints of an image with another image or with an image set. ::